-- Ministries concerned with women's affairs whose names explicitly indicate that they are concerned with women (as in Algeria, Comoros, Djibouti, Somalia, the State of Palestine, and Tunisia). - Entities within other ministries, but where the name of the ministry does not explicitly indicate that it is concerned with women (as in Iraq, where the concerned ministry reports to the General Secretariat of the Council of Ministers, Mauritania, Morocco, Oman, , and the Sudan). - National councils, commissions or committees comprising relevant sector representatives, sometimes including non-governmental institutions.
-These mechanisms are often directly attributed to the head of the executive power, as is the case in the rest of the Arab countries, namely, Bahrain, Egypt, Jordan, Kuwait, Lebanon, Qatar, Saudi Arabia, the Syrian Arab Republic, the United Arab Emirates, and Yemen.
+- Ministries concerned with women's affairs whose names explicitly indicate that they are concerned with women (as in Algeria, Comoros, Djibouti, Somalia, the State of Palestine, Tunisia, and Libya). - Entities within other ministries, but where the name of the ministry does not explicitly indicate that it is concerned with women (as in Mauritania, Morocco, Oman and the Sudan). - National councils, commissions or committees comprising relevant sector representatives, sometimes including non-governmental institutions.
+These mechanisms are often directly attributed to the head of the executive power, as is the case in the rest of the Arab countries, namely, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Qatar, Saudi Arabia, the Syrian Arab Republic, the United Arab Emirates, and Yemen.
 In some cases, the national mechanism is reported back to the head of State, as in Bahrain and Egypt.